jbosstm/quickstart/rts/at/undertow/README.md

 --------
 This example shows how you can make your web services transactional using undertow and resteasy.

-Running the demo wil start 3 Undertow servers:
+The quickstart runs 3 Undertow servers:

 - one for the RESTAT coordinator
-- two servers for running participants
+- two servers for deploying participants

-You may drive the demo using any HTTP client.
-For linux users the quickstart includes a bash script which uses curl as the client.
+The example can be ran programmatically or interactively.

-Alternatively, you may run the demo using programmed example (simply press enter after starting the quickstart)/
+Any HTTP client can be used to interact with the coordinator and services.
+The programmatic approach uses the JAX-RS client API and for linux users we provide a bash script for the interactive approach using curl.

 USAGE